uwrobotics/MarsRoverFirmware/README.md

     ```shell script
     make --version                    # Should be v3.8.x or newer
     arm-none-eabi-gcc --version       # Should be v9.3.x or newer
+    cmake --version                   # Should be v3.15.7 or newer
     ```

 3. Download source code